OpenSrcCM/CM-Plan-Site/README.md

 :notebook: ***NOTES***:

 1. All above Prerequisites can be installed on Windows or Mac workstations.
-2. The following commands assume these prerequisites have been fully executed.
+2. The following commands assume these prerequisites have been installed on your workstation as prescribed.

 * Using the git command-line window, prepare to your workstation with the following commands from your home directory: